christiansamuels932/dogule1/status.md

 - `## Notizen` (optional): pending manual checks, warnings, risks, decisions.
   Instructions/notes in English; UI text references remain in German when quoted.
 Chronological order applies.

+Branching rule: each station must be developed on its dedicated branch; if the expected branch does not exist yet, create a new one before starting the station.

 # - - - - - - - - - - - - - - - - - - - -

 # Station 1–17 — Foundations & Early Linking (Historisch)